FAQ about Foster Care

 If someone in your household is immuno-compromised, consult your doctor before fostering.
 If you are pregnant (or someone in your house is) or plan to become pregnant, talk to your doctor before fostering cats.
 You may need to take some special precautions during your pregnancy.

 Are purchases made for foster care tax-deductible?

-Purchases made for foster care may be considered donations to the shelter and would be tax-deductible.
+Purchases made for foster care may be considered donations to the shelter.
+Consult with your accountant for your specific situation.